TheArtyMorty/GalacticRunSolver/README.md

 Update : After performance investigation, I was able to go much faster :
 The 14 moves map now solves in 7 seconds.
 This could (and will need to) be improved, but that's an already very acceptable speed.

+Update 2: After some investigation, with the A-Star algorythm, the 19 moves map is solved in about 1 minute.
+This was my initial goal so I'm pretty happy with the result.

 ## Projects